robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_RP2040_Connect/UKMARSBot_Maker-Nano-RP2040.md

 This board can support Bluetooth Low Energy (aka BLE or Bluetooth LE).

-When you enable this you lose ability to communicate with the RGB LED and potentially other items.
+When you enable this you lose ability to communicate with the RGB LED.

 This link contains the following warning: "While using the Bluetooth® Low Energy mode on the NINA module, the RGB cannot be used by default.
 While